kirsten2/Species_validation/README.md

 About metagenomic species validation: what and why
 ----------

 The starting point of this pipeline is a collection of sequenced bacterial genomes belonging to the same 16S rRNA phylotype (i.e. > 97% identity in 16S rRNA gene).
 16S rRNA phylotypes often contain multiple SDPs ("Sequence-discrete populations"), also  commonly referred to as "species", which by definition are discrete from each other at the sequence-level (see fx.
 [10.1038/s41467-018-07641-9](https://www.nature.com/articles/s41467-018-07641-9)).
 By analyzing bacterial genomes, one can get a good indication of whether a 16S rRNA phylotype contains multiple species.
 However, it is often unclear how well sequenced genomes represent natural bacterial populations, especially if only a small number of strains have been sequenced.
 If  genomes of bacterial isolates are to be used as a database for metagenomic analysis, it is therefore worthwhile to check whether:

-* Putative species in the database are discrete from each other in the metagenomes
+* Putative related species in the database are discrete from each other in the metagenomes
 * Genomes in the database are representative of the strains in the metagenomes

 The current pipeline will address both of these points.

-The species validation is done based on the 16S rRNA phylotype core genes, i.e. the gene-set shared among all strains of the 16S rRNA phylotype, as inferred from the sequenced genomes.
-The rationale for using these genes for the validation is that they are also commonly used for estimating relative abundances of species with metagenomic data.
-If the species validation pipeline confirms that the species are discrete from each other based, on the core genes, we can also assume that they can be reliably quantified with these genes.
-This will be true, even if the species engage in horizontal gene transfer for other genes, as is likely to be the case for closely related species that co-exist in the same environment.
+The species validation is done based on core genes, i.e. genes known to be shared among all strains of the related species that are to be tested for discreteness.
+Core genes are widely used for inferring relatedness among bacteria, but also for estimating species abundances with metagenomic data.
+By using core genes for metagenomic species quantification, robust estimates may be obtained, even if the species engage in horizontal gene transfer for other genes, as is likely to be the case for closely related species that co-exist in the same environment.

+In the case of the honey bee gut microbiota, previous studies have used the largest possible set of core genes, i.e. the gene-set shared among all strains of a given 16S rRNA phylotype (as estimated from the available sequenced genomes).
+However, the pipeline can also be run with a smaller set of genes, i.e. universal core genes.
+This may be preferable if a large number of species are to be tested, or if there are very few available reference genomes.

 Pre-requisites
 --------